-11 million working days lost from stomach upsetSeptember 7th, 2011 in Diseases, Conditions, Syndromes /
+11 million working days lost from stomach upsetSeptember 7, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 Nearly 17 million people suffer from stomach upsets in the UK every year, leading to around 11 million lost working days, new research by The University of Manchester has found.